 Rudy Juliano, Director

 Dr. Juliano is a biomedical scientist with experience in academia and industry.
-He has been active in community affairs and currently serves on the Chapel Hill Transportation and Connectivity Advisory Board.
+He has been active in community affairs and formerly served on the Chapel Hill Transportation and Connectivity Advisory Board.
 Previously, in 2003, he was a candidate for Chapel Hill Town Council.
 He has volunteered extensively for the Orange Co.
 Democratic Party and was formerly a member of the Chapel Hill Alliance for a Livable Town.
 Juliano also volunteers with the Trail Crew of The Triangle Land Conservancy.
 He also has served as President and Board member of the Coker Hills Neighborhood Association.

-The TLR Advisory Board:
+TLR Advisory Board: